Monon Corridor: Alignment

 Traveling southbound, the new branch leaves the existing main line immediately before Hammond Gateway station.
 From Hammond south, the line follows the route of Monon Trail until it reaches Maynard Junction.
-The Monon Trail will be retained, but follow a new alignment.
-At Maynard Junction, the Corridor will have a flyover over the EJ&E/CSX tracks, and then will follow new tracks built immediately west of the CSX right-of-way.
+The Monon Trail was retained, but follows a new alignment.
+At Maynard Junction, the Corridor has a flyover over the EJ&E/CSX tracks, and then follows new tracks built immediately west of the CSX right-of-way.

+The Monon Corridor is single-tracked with a passing loop between Hammond and Munster.

-The line, extending to the town of Dyer, will run about 8 mi.
-Due to financial constraints, the initial segment will not extend to St. John or Lowell, but provisions will be made for future extension.
+The line, extending to the town of Dyer, runs for about 8 mi.
+Due to financial constraints, the initial segment did not extend to St. John or Lowell, but provisions have been made for future extension.
 NICTD has also proposed extending the line further south to serve Lowell, St. John, and Cedar Lake, but as of 2024 there are no specific plans to carry out this extension.

-The line will contain four stations in addition to a maintenance facility in Hammond.
-NICTD is not constructing a station serving Hammond's downtown area.
-However, as part of its plans to revitalize its downtown, the city of Hammond plans to construct a downtown station itself at Russell Street, along a section of elevated track.
-While preparatory work is to be done coinciding with the construction of the West Lake Corridor, full construction on the station is not planned to begin until 2025, making the station an infill station to be built after the initial opening of the West Lake Corridor.
+The line contains four stations in addition to a maintenance facility in Hammond.
+NICTD did not construct a station serving Hammond's downtown area.
+However, as part of a plan to revitalize its downtown, the city of Hammond plans to construct a downtown station itself at Russell Street along a section of elevated track.
+This station was initially proposed to be located south of the federal courthouse, but the site was later moved two blocks north to facilitate better pedestrian access to the downtown core.
+Because the West Lake Corridor project had already received environmental approval, Downtown Hammond will be an infill station built after the initial opening of the line, though preparatory work (including provisions for a pedestrian access tunnel) was completed along with the rest of the initial West Lake Corridor project.
 In the summer of 2024, the City of Hammond selected an architect to design the downtown infill station.
-At that time, construction was scheduled to be completed by 2026.
+A groundbreaking ceremony was held on April 16, 2026.